San Paolo a Ripa d'Arno: The church

 Reports of the founding of the church trace to around 925, but by 1032, a church structure existed.
 It was initially affiliated with a Benedictine monastery.
 By 1092, the church was annexed to a monastery of the Vallumbrosan monks and, later to a hospital 1147.

-The building, whose design is attributed to the architect Bruschetto, was modified in the 11th-12th centuries in a style similar to that of the local Duomo, being reconsecrated by Pope Eugene III in 1148.
+The building was modified in the 11th-12th centuries in a style similar to that of the local Duomo, being reconsecrated by Pope Eugene III in 1148.

 In 1409 the building complex was transferred to the administration of the cardinal Landolfo di Marramauro, then since 1552 was given to the Grifoni family of San Miniato.
 After 1565, it was transferred to the Holy Order of St. Stephen.
 After its suppression, in 1798 the church became a Parish.

 In 1853 the building underwent some significant reconstruction, directed by Pietro Bellini, which aimed to restore its romanesque origins.
 During the Second World War, this church, like many in Pisa, suffered damage.
 Restoration efforts were pursued in 1949-1952.
 In the course of this work, the buildings in the back were demolished, restoring the small Sant'Agata chapel to its original free-standing state.

 The exterior has bichrome marble bands which re-use Roman stones.
 The façade, designed in the 12th century, but completed in 14th maybe by Giovanni Pisano, has two corps with pilaster strips, blind arches, marble intarsias and three orders of loggias in the upper section.